Top 100 Content Marketing Question: How to keep content relevant?

-When you publish weekly or more often, you gain opportunities to mention or highjack current news (knows as newsjacking), tap into current news trends, or create news of your own.
+That said, when you publish weekly or more often, you gain opportunities to mention or highjack current news (knows as newsjacking), tap into current news trends, or create news of your own.
 Lower frequencies don’t fit newsy content as well.

 Another idea to keep content fresh: don’t do a data dump.

 Don’t publish everything you have to teach about a topic all at once.
 Instead, publish one episode at a time, the way your favorite TV show doles out story one episode at a time.
 That keeps people coming back for more.

 The problem with a data dump is that it creates a “one and done” user experience.
 For example, the Digital Photography School originally set out to accomplish this content marketing mission:

 Welcome to Digital Photography School – a website with simple tips to help digital camera owners get the most out of their cameras.